Nursing (NURS) 522

 Additional materials provided with earlier courses will be accessed as appropriate.

 In Unit 1, students explore components of culturally sensitive care to diverse populations in the Canadian mosaic.
-Inclusiveness and cultural safety are studied in relation to the determinants of health, and in relation to specific populations and social context.
-Students will explore strategies to promote and practice cultural safety, sensitivity, inclusive health care to populations and individuals and suggest areas for research in nurse practitioner practice with diverse populations.
+Diversity, equity and cultural humility are studied in relation to the determinants of health, and in relation to specific populations and social context.
+Students will explore strategies to promote and respect individual’s choices across the spectrum of reproductive care.

 Unit 3: Reproductive Health for Men and Women